belle2/basf2/tracking/doc/eventTimeExtraction.rst

 The event time (EventT0) is the time of the collision (in ns) with respect to the trigger.
 There are several estimators in the tracking package:

 #.
 CDC Hit Based estimator: used in the CDC pattern recognition step

 #.
-CDC Chi2-based Full Grid estimator: the most precise estimator, but has a with long execution time
+CDC Chi2-based Full Grid estimator: the most precise estimator, but has a long execution time

 #.
 SVD estimator: the default estimator

 SVD Event Time Estimator
 ------------------------
-This is a very simple estimator that is run after tracking: the SVD clusters used in the reconstruction of tracks with :math:`p_T > 250` MeV/c are selected and then compute the time of the event as the average of the cluster times.
+This is a simple estimator that is computed after tracking: the SVD clusters used in the reconstruction of tracks with :math:`p_T > 250` MeV/c are selected and then compute the time of the event as the average of the cluster times.
 This is the default time of the event computed by tracking.